Parish of Berkswich - God's love in Community

 This is a beautiful little country church very popular for weddings and baptisms.
 The churchyard has won numerous awards for its tidiness and environmental presentation.

-The church began life in 1808 when it was decided that holy Trinity should be demolished because it was in need of considerable repair.
+The church began life in 1808 when it was decided that Holy Trinity should be demolished because it was in need of considerable repair.
 After much discussion it was decided that the new church should be in the village of Walton to be accessible to all parish inhabitants.
 It was completed in 1842 at a cost of £957 to include the tower and spire and dedicated to St Thomas the Apostle as a Chapel of Ease on 22 December 1842.

 The latest modifications were carried out in 1982 to improve facilities for social events and meetings.
 The South Transept is now used as a meeting room and a small extension houses the kitchen and toilets.